Sixth Buddhist council: Timing and participants

 The Council was convened 83 years after the Burmese Fifth Buddhist council was held in Mandalay.
 The Council commenced proceedings on Vesak, 17 May 1954, in order to allow sufficient time to conclude its work on Vesak, 24 May 1956, the day marking the 2500-year celebration of Gautama Buddha's Parinibbāna according to traditional Theravada dating.

 The Sixth Council was sponsored by the Burmese Government led by Prime Minister U Nu.
 He authorized the construction of the Kaba Aye Pagoda and the Mahāpāsāṇa Guhā or "Great Cave" in which the work of the council took place.
 This venue was designed to be like the cave in which the First Buddhist council was held.

 As in the preceding councils, the Sixth Council's aim was to affirm and preserve the genuine Dhamma and Vinaya.
-The 2500 participating Theravādan Elders came from eight countries: Burma, Thailand, Cambodia, Laos, Vietnam, Sri Lanka, India, and Nepal.
+The 2500 participating Theravādan Elders came from eight countries: Burma, Thailand, Cambodia, Laos, Vietnam, Sri Lanka, India, and Nepal.Notable participants included representatives from China, Indonesia, Germany, and the Chittagong Buddhist Association (from East Pakistan, now Bangladesh).
+Also in attendance were the Bengali Buddhist Association from India, delegates from Malaya (modern-day Malaysia), and humanitarian and Buddhist representatives from the United States.
 A temple in Japan also sent delegates.
 The only Western monks to participate were German-born, Sri-Lanka-residing Nyanatiloka Thera, Nyanaponika Thera, Karl Tõnisson (known as Brother Vahindra) and Friedrich Lustig (known as Ashin Ananda).

 Mahasi Sayadaw was appointed to ask the required questions about the Dhamma to Mingun Sayadaw, who answered them.
+Following the Sixth Council, Myanmar became a major source of international Vipassana meditation movements (notably through Mahasi Sayadaw) that spread to the world.
+The most prestigious religious recognition went to Mingun Sayadaw, who was officially recognized as the first "Bearer of the Three Pitakas" for reciting all 16,000 pages of the canon from memory.
+In 1985, the Guinness World Records recorded Mingun Sayadaw as a record holder in the Human memory category.